yaseenkady/tree.pro/raw/14_digestive/7_pancreas/insulin/hyperosmolar_hyperglycemic_state.md

 # .

+20-25% of cases have coma.

+5-20% mortality rate.

 Glocose more than 600mg/dl.

+Glycosuria leads to osmotic diuresis, which leads to initial polyuria, which becomes anuria.

 Serum osmolality more than 320mOsm/kg.

 Usually in older diabetes mellitus 2.

-5-20% mortality rate.

-Glycosuria leads to osmotic diuresis, which leads to initial polyuria, which becomes anuria.

-20-25% of cases have coma.

 # <

-Elderly

-Precipitation
+Stroke

+Thyrotoxicosis

+pancreatitis

+Infection

 Surgery

 Trauma

-Infection

-Thyrotoxicosis

-alcohol

-pancreatitis
+Elderly

 Acute myocardial infarction

-Stroke

 Antipsychotic

+Precipitation

+alcohol

 # >

 DEHYDRATION

 SEIZURE

+Polyuria

 Lethargy